liyarubio/VeloGIF/README.md

 docker run -d --name velogif -v /Your_Path:/velogif your_repository/velogif:latest
 ```

-### 3. Access the Container Console
+### 2. Access the Container Console

-Enter the interactive terminal of the container with the following command:
+-Enter the interactive terminal of the container with the following command:

 ```
 docker exec -it velogif /bin/bash
 ```
+### 3. Custom parameter
+-

 ### 4. Execute the Scripts for Demo Data in the Container

-After entering the container, navigate to the application directory and run the calculation script:
+- After entering the container, navigate to the application directory and run the calculation script:
 - The demo data is sampled 1000 cells from [ReDeeM dataset](https://doi.org/10.1038/s41586-024-07066-z)

 ```